-Okay, this is being picky, but there’s not quite like hand rolled pasta.
+Okay, this is being picky, but there’s nothing quite like hand-rolled pasta.
 That rolling pin (as opposed to the metal rollers of a pasta machine) embeds a pebbly texture into the dough.
 Sauces collect in those tiny pits and crevasses achieving what Italians see as a saintly marriage of sauce to pasta.

 Pasta machines give a smooth finish, which is fine, but if you’re going as far as to make your own pasta, why not go all the way?
 Although Italian women use a long narrow pin called a mattarello, use any heavy rolling pin that feels right to you.
 Softer than most, this dough becomes appealingly light when cooked.

 Cook to Cook: For richer pasta, eliminate the water and substitute two more eggs.
 For a Renaissance experience, substitute 3 tablespoons of rose water or orange flower water for part of the water measurement, and add 3 tablespoons of sugar to the flour.

 - 2 3/4 cups (about 14 ounces) unbleached all-purpose flour, plus more for rolling the pasta

 1. Making the pasta by hand: Make a mountain of the flour in the center of a work surface.
 Hollow out a well in the middle.
 Have a pastry scraper handy.
 Pour the eggs and 1/2 cup warm water into the well.
 With a fork, mix them together.
 Now start incorporating shallow scrapings of the flour from the walls of the well into the liquid.
 As you work in more and more flour, the well’s sides may collapse.
 No fear.
 Stop any liquids from running off with the pastry scraper, using it to incorporate the last bits of flour into the dough.
 It will look hopelessly rough and messy.
 Don’t worry.
 Just start kneading.